timayres/3DL_scripts/README.md

 To generate the app shortcuts, double click on `bash/3DP-generate_apps.cmd`.
 This will generate cmd files in the top directory suitable for dragging & dropping models on.

-###Linux
+####Linux
 Linux is kinda sorta supported; I've actually given up on fully supporting Linux at the moment since it's just too hard to get the latest versions of software installed.
 For example, as of this writing (August 2015) the latest version of Meshlab packaged with Ubuntu (15.04) is 1.3.2, released over 3 years ago.
 There's a PPA for 1.3.3 but it's missing features.
 As noted above, MeshLab version 1.3.4BETA is needed for full support, however this was never released for Linux (even in source form), so what's needed is to compile a later version from SVN (but not TOO late or you'll encounter breakage).

 In any case, after installing all dependencies run `bash/3DP-generate_apps.bsh` script to generate .desktop shortcuts that you can drag & drop models onto.
 If you can get a later version of MeshLab compiled it should work, or you can live with the reduced functionality of older versions.

-###OS X
+####OS X
 OS X should work with a bit of work, again provided you can get an updated copy of MeshLab compiled & installed.
 However, I don't own a Mac and am unsure how to create files to support dragging & dropping, so you're on your own at the moment.
 Contributions welcome!

-## App Brief Descriptions & Usage
+### App Brief Descriptions & Usage
+Apps are run by dragging & dropping a 3D mesh model on the script file.

+All apps are designed to be non-destructive; they will create new files but will not overwrite the original.
+However, things happen, and this is not a replacement for proper backups!
+Note that 3DP-2stl is an exception to this; if you drag an stl on this app it will re-save it as a binary stl.

 You should ensure that models are "clean" (manifold, no holes, etc.) before running these scripts or they may not work.

+##### Conversions - convert model to a different type
 - _3DP-2objNC_ - this will drop all color info from an obj file.
 Creates a new file with "NC" (for "no color") added to the end of the filename; the original is not changed.
 'Cause sometimes you just want to deal with the geometry!
 Should work on any (mesh) input file MeshLab supports.
 - _3DP_2objz_ - this will take your obj file, find any associated .mtl material file and texture files and wrap them all together in a zip file.
 Useful for transferring the complete model (with color data) to another location or uploading to a 3D printing service (e.g. Sculpteo).
 Currently only works on obj files (it will not convert other formats).
 - _3DP-2stl_ will convert input mesh (will re-save stls) to a Z up binary stl and run it through ADMesh for a check (note that ADMesh will not try to fix any problems found since this can fail on some models).
 Should work on any mesh input file MeshLab supports.
 - _3DP-2x3dz_ - this will convert your model to x3d format, find any associated texture files, wrap them all together in a zip file, and delete the x3d file.
 Primarily intended for submitting models to Shapeways.
 Should work on any (mesh) input file MeshLab supports. _NOTE: I've had issues with the x3d format for some models, so this is planned to be replaced with 2daez in the not too distant future._

-- _3DP-check_mesh_ - currently just measures geometry & topology of mesh. _Will be changed in the future._
-- _3DP-hollow_ - a rather complicated script to hollow models for binder jetting 3D printing, e.g. full color stone.
-A work in progress; expect significant changes in the future.
-Note that this currently doesn't actually hollow the model; instead it will create the interior "negative volume".
-You will still need to import the original model into Blender & perform a boolean difference with the negative volume to actually create a hollow model.
-This app can currently hollow out the bottom of prints, create half-bust magnets, and bobbleheads (just the head).
-The model must be properly oriented before running the app.
-- _3DP-platform_FFF_ - takes an input mesh and puts it on a 3mm high round platform.
-Primarily intended for standing full length figures, but will work on anything.
-Does not support textures (uses MeshLab's flatten layers filter).
-- _3DP-pricing_ - calculates prices in full color gypsum stone material for various 3D printing services; currently supports Shapeways & i.Materialize.
-More services could be added if they publish their pricing formula ( Sculpteo, for example, doesn't).
+##### Miscellaneous - scripts to perform helpful actions on 3D models to prepare them for 3D printing.
 - _3DP-rename_ - renames the model and any associated secondary files (e.g. materials & textures), which are tedious to rename on their own.
 You can also keep the current name and use this to just add metadata.
 App creates new files with the new name, but does not delete the originals.
 Contains some special rules for handling models produced by itSeez3D.
 - _3DP-scale_ - will scale the model to a different scale ratio.
 Note that this scales the model based on the new scale ratio, not based on the current model size.
 For example, if you have a model at 1:10 and you want to make it twice as big, you would enter "-5" (to convert to 1:5 scale), not "2".
 Creates a new model with different metadata; the original is not changed.
 - _3DP-simplify_ - simplifies the model to a desired number of faces; automatically detects & supports textured models.
 Will create a new model with "-simp#K" appended to the filename, where "#" is the number of faces in thousands.
 - _3DP-swapYZ_ - swaps the "up" axis, e.g. from Y to Z or vice versa.
-In reality the model is simply rotated by 90° about the X axis.
-Creates a new model with different metadata; the original is not changed.
+In actuality the model is rotated by 90° about the X axis.
+Creates a new model with different metadata.
+- _3DP-check_mesh_ - currently just measures geometry & topology of mesh. _Will be changed in the future._
+- _3DP-pricing_ - calculates prices in full color gypsum stone material for various 3D printing services; currently supports Shapeways & i.Materialize.
+More services could be added if they publish their pricing formula (Sculpteo, for example, doesn't).
 - _mlx_scratch_ - a scratch file for development or writing your own scripts.
 Contains some sample code, including a silly script to generate Captain America's shield entirely in Meshlab vertex colored 2D surfaces.

-#mlx.bsh (meshlabserver interface)
+##### Modeling - scripts to substantially modify the source model's geometry
+- _3DP-hollow_ - a rather complicated script to hollow models for binder jetting (powder based) 3D printing, e.g. full color stone.
+A work in progress; expect significant changes in the future.
+Note that this currently doesn't actually hollow the model; instead it will create the interior "negative volume".
+You will still need to import the original model into Blender & perform a boolean difference with the negative volume to actually create a hollow model.
+This app can currently hollow out the bottom of prints, create half-bust magnets, and bobbleheads (just the head).
+The model must be properly oriented before running the app.
+- _3DP-half_bust_FFF_ - creates a half bust magnet & wall hanger suitable for FFF printers.
+- _3DP-platform_FFF_ - takes an input mesh and puts it on a 3mm high round platform.
+Primarily intended for standing full length figures, but will work on anything.
+Does not support textures (uses MeshLab's flatten layers filter).

+##mlx.bsh  - MeshLab filter script generation

 The mlx.bsh script contains functions to programmatically run MeshLab filters via generation of MeshLab xml filter scripts (.mlx files).
 Thus, it is able to automate many of the tasks that you can perform in the MeshLab gui.

 One particular use case is to take measurements of a mesh to input into OpenSCAD; it is used in just this way in the script modeling.bsh (contains the hollowing functions).

-## Usage
+### Usage
 Here is a general overview of how to use the functions to write your own scripts.
 You can also examine the 3DP app functions for practical examples.

 First define the variable `ml_SF` with the filename of the script file you want to create, for example `temp.mlx`.
 WARNING: if this filename already exists it will be overwritten.

-###Write the mlx script
+####Write the mlx script
 Functions that begin with `mlx` actually write xml code to the `ml_SF` filename.

 `mlx_begin` - must always be the first mlx function called.
 This writes the opening tags, and also adds `mlx_merge_V` for stl files (this is the same as selecting "Unify Duplicate Vertices" when importing STLs in the gui).